lumina-gov/laws/in_force/protected/economy.md

 ### Section 1: Lumia

 #### Segment 1: Name
-The national currency of Lumina shall be the Lumia.
+The currency of Lumina is the Lumia.

 #### Segment 2: Symbol
-The symbol of the national currency shall be `Ł`.
+The symbol of the Lumia is `Ł`.

 #### Segment 3: Legal Tender
-The Lumia shall serve as the legal tender of Lumina, and all persons, organisations, and government institutions must accept it for all debts, taxes, duties, and tariffs.
+The Lumia serves as the legal tender of Lumina, and all persons, organisations, and government institutions must accept it for all debts, taxes, duties, and tariffs.

 #### Segment 4: Issuance